Home > Home Organization > Home Organization Tips > How to Declutter Common Problem Areas Around the House

 How to Declutter the Storage Room

-• If you don’t already have shelves in your storage room, wire or plastic shelves are an easy-to-assemble, sturdy option to help declutter your space, create organization, and improve maneuverability.
+• If you don’t already have shelves in your storage room, wire or plastic storage shelves are an easy-to-assemble, sturdy option to help declutter your space, create organization, and improve maneuverability.

 How to Declutter the Garage